 From my understanding, the optimisation of health markers in the general population or those not focused on athletic performance, fundamental human movements such as squats, hinges, pushes, pulls and relevantly selected dynamic life tasks should provide the base focus within a programme.
 Optimisation of these moments should allow the public to carry out regular tasks effortlessly, subsequently improving their quality of life.
 Also, appropriate levels of cardiovascular fitness should be prescribed, due to their link with reduction in prevalent diseases and illness.

 Correct training prescription can be indispensable to demographics of all abilities and if trainers understand their boundaries and aim to work cohesively with other professionals, the benefits can be invaluable for quality of life and athletic performance.
-This creates a purified environment in which the client/athlete/student can flourish, creating a timeless methodology, which can never need to be disregarded with infinite scope.
+This creates a purified environment in which the client/athlete/student can flourish, creating a timeless methodology, which can never need to be disregarded.